sarahmclo/colourway/README.md

 ## Finished Product

 ## Deployment
-I deployed early:
+Deploy early

-Login to sarahmclo GitHub account
+1. Login to [Git Hub](https://github.com/) Repository account
-Navigate to my project repository colourway
+2. Navigate to my project repository colourway
-Click the Settings near the top of the page
+3. Click the Settings near the top of the page
-In the left-hand menu, find and click on the Pages
+4. In the left-hand menu, find and click on the Pages
-In the Source section, choose 'main' from the drop-down, select branch menu Select 'root' from the drop-down folder menu
+5. In the Source section, choose 'main' from the drop-down, select branch menu
+6. Select 'root' from the drop-down folder menu
+7. Click 'Save'
-Click 'Save' and after a few moments the project will have been made live and a link is visible at the top of the page
+8. Project now live and a link is visible at the top of the page "Your site is published at https://github.com/sarahmclo/colourway/"

 ## GitHub